 Professional indemnity insurance from the NPA was in place and was valid and in date until June 2020.
 Records of controlled drugs (CDs) and patient returned CDs were all seen to be in order.
 A sample of a random CD was checked for record accuracy and was seen to be correct.
 The controlled drug balances were checked weekly.
+There were some out of date CDs which had been separated from regular CD stock and labelled appropriately.

 A responsible pharmacist (RP) record was retained electronically and the RP notice was displayed in pharmacy where patients could see it.
-Date checking was carried out regularly and records were kept to demonstrate this.
+The pharmacy team were a few months behind on their date checking schedule and they agreed to address this.
+Short dated stock was marked with stickers but there was some out of date pharmaceutical stock identified (see principle 4).
 The fridge temperatures were recorded daily and were within the two to eight degrees Celsius range.
-The private prescription, emergency supply and specials records were retained and were in order.
+The private prescription records were retained but entries often omitted the date on the prescription.
+Emergency supply and specials records were retained and were in order.

 The computers were all password protected and the screens were not visible to the public.
 Confidential waste was collected in confidential waste bags which were removed by the company for destruction.
 Staff were required to complete online training for information governance (IG).
-A smartcard was left in the consultation room which was not lockable.
-This was removed during the inspection.

 The pharmacy team had also been trained on safeguarding children and vulnerable adults.
 Staff had signed a declaration to indicate that they had completed the safeguarding training.
 Staff were able to explain the signs to look out for that may indicate safeguarding issues in vulnerable adults.
-Contact details for local safeguarding advice, referrals and support were readily available to staff.
+Contact details for local safeguarding advice, referrals and support were displayed in the pharmacy and staff were able to locate these.